IATI/D-Portal/box/install-all.md

 And add the following line.

 	10 0 * * * /bin/bash -c "/dportal/box/cron"

+and enable GITCRON in box/env.local.sh so we push cron updates to git.

 Make sure we are logged into npm, as freechange tries to publish itself once a week via the cron jobs.
 So we need to run npm login and answer